Best Online Master’s Degrees in: History

 Explore a Master’s Degree in History

 Those who earn a master’s degree in history have the opportunity to both enhance their careers as historians and increase their annual earnings.
 Advancing historians get to build on their existing knowledge and experience while learning necessary critical analysis and interpretation skills.
-According to the U.S. Bureau of Labor Statistics (BLS) in early 2012, those with master’s degrees earned a median weekly salary of $1,367 per week versus the $1,051 that those with only a bachelor’s degree earned, meaning a master’s degree could be a financially smart decision for historians.
+According to the U.S. Bureau of Labor Statistics (BLS), those with master’s degrees earned a median weekly salary of $1,367 per week versus the $1,051 that those with only a bachelor’s degree earned, meaning a master’s degree could be a financially smart decision for historians.

 A master’s degree in history typically requires 36 class hours, or about a year and a half for full-time students.
 Nonetheless, the time it takes to fulfill a degree’s requirements depends on whether students choose the full-time or part-time education path, and whether they enter into the degree with completed graduate courses deemed transferable by a given educational institution.